 The old toilet was a combination of a boat toilet and an outhouse.
-Under the toilet was a small holding tank that had to be pumped out often do to size, and to eliminated the smell that high heat brought from the small tank.
-Its advantage, was not having to go outside.
-The luxury of the new holding tank for the brown water, reduced the frequency having of having the small tank pumped and no smells.
+Under the toilet was a small holding tank that had to be pumped out often due to size, and to eliminate the smell that high heat brought from the small tank.
+Its advantage was not having to go outside.
+The luxury of the new holding tank for the brown water reduced the frequency having of having the small tank pumped and no smells.

 Hydro came to the area in the 1930’s.
 It is unclear when the hydro to this cottage was actually hooked up.
-At our time of purchase the panel box was the original breaker box with the screw in glass fuses.
-The heat that was there was electrical panel floor board models.
+At our time of purchase, the panel box was the original breaker box with the screw in glass fuses.
+The heat that was there was electrical panel floorboard models.
 They were completely rusted and not in operation.
 It is unknown for how many years that they have not worked or when they were put in.
-Prior to the electrical floor panels being put in, heat was not an option.
+Prior to the electrical floor panels being put in, the heat was not an option.

 Most importantly, she has good bone.
 The cottage was solid in structure.
 When they built her, she was made to last the test of time.
 She is now 71 years old.

 As I mentioned earlier the cottage was built in 1945 for a family in Hamilton, Ontario.
-First it was a place to fish and hunt, bought buy the father and his three sons.
+First, it was a place to fish and hunt, bought by the father and his three sons.
 It soon became the summer home for her children.
 As the years past it became the summer home for each generation.
 Her children, then her grandchildren, all grew up with this cottage being part of their lives.
-This family had this cottage from the day she was built, till she was sold to us.
+This family had this cottage from the day she was built until she was sold to us.

 The Children and grandchildren now all have cottages all around us.
 It has a been a steady flow of visitors for us, all coming to see what we are doing.
 They are excited to see what we have done and hear about the plans.
 And have offered friendship and help.